Armandelij/IOS-Guide/Swift/Functions & Named Types/Classes.md

 Simailar to a struct you create a class by:
 1. providing the key word "class"
 2. providing the name of the class
-3. Providing properties inside of the brackets
+3. Providing properties inside of the curly braces

 > unlike structures classes do not have inate initializers, so they will need to be provided.